tloen/tloen.github.io/_posts/2022-12-22-ruler-and-minister.md

 finding it pointless to think about them, can finally focus on doing their job well.

-[^ceo]: I have some thoughts on accountability for executives and their compensation structure, but I don't think I should fit them in here.
+[^ceo]: I have some thoughts on CEO accountability and compensation structure, but I don't think I should fit them in here.
 Maybe some other time?